Olympics-Risk of COVID spread is 'zero', IOC chief says, amid rising cases | Sports-Games

 International Olympic Committee President Thomas Bach said on Thursday there was "zero" risk of Games participants infecting Japanese residents with COVID-19, as cases hit a six-month high in the host city.

-"Risk for the other residents of Olympic village and risk for the Japanese people is zero," Bach said, adding that Olympics athletes and delegations have undergone more than 8,000 coronavirus tests, resulting in three positive cases.
-Those cases have been placed in isolation and their close contacts are also under quarantine protocols, Bach said at the beginning of talks with Tokyo Governor Yuriko Koike and Tokyo 2020 President Seiko Hashimoto.
+Bach said Olympics athletes and delegations had undergone more than 8,000 coronavirus tests, resulting in three positive results.
+"Risk for the other residents of Olympic village and risk for the Japanese people is zero," he added.
+The three cases have been placed in isolation and their close contacts are also in quarantine, Bach said at the beginning of talks with Tokyo Governor Yuriko Koike and Tokyo 2020 President Seiko Hashimoto.

 Just over a week before the July 23 opening ceremony, Tokyo reported 1,308 new COVID-19 infections on Thursday, its highest daily tally since late January.
 Postponed last year due to the COVID-19 pandemic, the Summer Olympics have little public support in Japan amid widespread fears about a further spread of the coronavirus.

-Critics of the plan to hold the Tokyo Olympics - which were postponed by a year due to the pandemic - submitted a petition on Thursday that has garnered more than 450,000 signatures this month, Japanese media reported.
-Organizers have imposed Olympics "bubbles" to prevent further transmissions of COVID-19, but medical experts are worried that they might not be sufficiently tight.
+Critics on Thursday submitted a petition against the Games that has garnered more than 450,000 signatures this month, Japanese media reported.
+Organisers have imposed Olympics "bubbles" to prevent further transmissions of COVID-19, but medical experts are worried they might not be sufficiently tight.

-COVID-19 CASES EMERGE Several infections have emerged among several visiting athletes and people involved with the Games.
+COVID-19 CASES EMERGE A number of infections have emerged among visiting athletes and people involved with the Games.

-An Olympic athlete under a 14-day quarantine period has tested positive in Tokyo, the organizing committees' website reported on Thursday, without disclosing any details about the athlete.
-Eight members of the Kenyan women's rugby team, who were set to hold a training camp in Kurume in southwestern Japan, were classified as close contacts of a passenger on their flight to Tokyo who tested positive for coronavirus, a city official said.
+An Olympic athlete under a 14-day quarantine period has tested positive in Tokyo, the organising committees' website reported on Thursday, without disclosing any details about the athlete.
+Eight members of the Kenyan women's rugby team had been classified as close contacts of a passenger on their flight to Tokyo who had tested positive for coronavirus, their squad said.

-The eight athletes had all tested negative on arrival at the airport, the official added and will be staying at an accommodation facility in Tokyo until the Games.
-Tokyo entered its fourth state of emergency earlier this week amid a rebound in COVID-19 cases that pushed Games organizers to ban spectators from nearly all venues.
+The athletes had been isolated as a precaution, but had all tested negative on arrival and were expected to link up with the rest of the players at their residential training camp in Kurume on Friday, the team added.
+Tokyo entered its fourth state of emergency earlier this week amid a rebound in COVID-19 cases that pushed Games organisers to ban spectators from nearly all venues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)